 A number of potential risks and uncertainties could have a significant impact on the Company's performance and could cause actual results to differ materially from those budgeted, expected and historical results.
 The principal business risks that the Company faces are the competitive nature of the marketplace as well as currency fluctuations and credit risk.
-Brexit uncertainty may also be a factor that could potentially have a material effect on budgeting post year-end.
+Brexit uncertainty and political developments in the United Kingdom may also be a factor that could potentially have a material effect on budgeting post year-end.
 The future imposition of capital controls and travel bans both in the European Union and/or in the United Kingdom due to the combined impact of Brexit and the pandemic on both the UK and the EU economies, may negatively impact the operations of the Company.